freenas/freenas-docs/userguide/sharing.rst

 caveats:

 * If the Windows system is not fully patched to the latest service pack, Shadow Copies may not work.
-If you are unable to see any previous versions of files to restore, use Windows Update to make sure that the system is fully up-to-date.
+If no previous versions of files to restore are visible, use Windows Update to make sure that the system is fully up-to-date.

 * Shadow copy support only works for ZFS pools or datasets.
 This means that the SMB share must be configured on a volume or dataset, not on a directory.

 * Datasets are filesystems and shadow copies cannot traverse filesystems.
-If you want to be able to see the shadow copies in your child datasets, create separate shares for them.
+To see the shadow copies in the child datasets, create separate shares for them.

-* Shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by SMB or a recursive task for a parent dataset.
+* Shadow copies will not work with a manual snapshot.
+Creating a periodic snapshot task for the pool or dataset being shared by SMB or a recursive task for a parent dataset is recommended.

 * The periodic snapshot task should be created and at least one snapshot should exist **before** creating the SMB share.
 If the